markstringer-dti/markstringer-dti.github.io/dti.md

 I explain this using the metaphor of flowers and fruit.
 Flowers appeal to us straight away.
 But they aren't sustaining.
 Fruit is difficult to grow and even more difficult to make tasty.
 But it feeds people.

-This book promises to provide its readers with something, solid, nutritious, and sustaining.
+This book provides its readers with something, solid, nutritious, and sustaining.
+Seven ways of knowing what you're doing.
 It sets out seven ways of seeing projects that make successful delivery more likely.
 It offers the genuine possibility of knowing what you're doing.
 And once you know what you're doing, a lot of things that previously seemed impossible can seem a lot less so.

 ### Why now?
 Well, another way of thinking about this is – "Why not *then*?"
 Why haven't we found better ways to think about software development since the start?